loganbwu/Timestamper/README.md

 ## Usage

+1. Install Exiftool (exiftool.org)
-1. In the File menu (or hotkey Command/Ctrl + O) load one or more JPEGs or TIFFs from a folder
+2. In the File menu (or hotkey Command/Ctrl + O) load one or more JPEGs or TIFFs from a folder
-2. Preview photos in the file list (handy to match photos against your notes)
+3. Preview photos in the file list (handy to match photos against your notes)
-3. Enter the datetime, camera/lens, and exposure info
+4. Enter the datetime, camera/lens, and exposure info
-4. (Optional) save your camera/lens as a preset, or select a preset
+5. (Optional) save your camera/lens as a preset, or select a preset
-5. Press Command/Ctrl+S to save EXIF to file.
+6. Press Command/Ctrl+S to save EXIF to file.
 Auto-advances to the next photo (or previous if the next photo is 'ticked' and the previous photo is not)
-6. With the file list selected, use the hotkeys Y-L to quickly adjust the datetime (useful if the files are named alphabetically and chronologically, either forwards or in reverse as provided by some labs)
+7. With the file list selected, use the hotkeys Y-L to quickly adjust the datetime (useful if the files are named alphabetically and chronologically, either forwards or in reverse as provided by some labs)
-7. If you need to amend a previously saved photo, re-selecting a 'ticked' photo will re-load the previously saved EXIF.
+8. If you need to amend a previously saved photo, re-selecting a 'ticked' photo will re-load the previously saved EXIF.
 Similarly, checking 'amend' and selecting any photo will also re-load the EXIF.
 This can be used copy/paste EXIF by loading it from a photo in 'amend' mode, then selecting a new photo with no EXIF (no EXIF will not overwrite field text in amend mode)